The Real truth: Introduction

-In this paper we develop a syntactic calculus for a real-valued propositional logic, that we just call \textit{$\RR$-valued logic}.
-We introduce a suitable notion of \textit{theory} and, under convenient assumptions on theories, we prove different formulations of completeness with respect to a semantics that we introduce in Section~\ref{structures}.
-To the best of our knowledge $\RR$-valued logics have not been investigated yet.
-Notice that the logic in \cite{BY} is $[0,+\infty)$-valued.
-We believe that the propositional case is of its own interest.
-Moreover, it provides valuable insight in view of a possible predicate extension.
+In the framework of $\RR$-valued logic we introduce a notion of \textit{theory} and, under suitable assumptions on theories, we prove different formulations of completeness with respect to a semantics that we introduce in Section~\ref{structures}.

 In Section~\ref{axioms} we introduce the syntactic calculus of $\RR$-valued logic, which turns out to be quite different from the one introduced in \cite{BYP} and~\cite{BYrv}.
-Having in mind the axiomatization of Riesz spaces, logical axioms turn out to be quite natural.
+Having in mind the axiomatization of Riesz spaces (i.e. of lattice-ordered vector spaces, see \cite{Aliprantis}), our logical axioms turn out to be quite natural.
 As for deduction rules, we show that modus ponens alone does not suffice to get completeness.
 For this reason we have to introduce two additional rules.
-Then we prove a number of properties of our provability relation, including a form of cut-elimination.
+Then we prove a number of properties of our provability relation, including the correctness of a sort of cut rule, see Proposition~\ref{prop_cut_elim}.

-It is standard terminology to say that, in a given logic, \textit{strong completeness} holds for a set $\Sigma$ of formulas if $\Sigma\models\phi$ if and only if $\Sigma\proves\phi$, for every formula $\phi.$ If the previous property holds for all (finite) $\Sigma$, one says that \textit{(finite) strong completeness} holds for that logic.
+It is a standard terminology to say that, in a given logic, \textit{strong completeness} holds for a set $\Sigma$ of formulas if $\Sigma\models\phi$ if and only if $\Sigma\proves\phi$, for every formula $\phi.$ If the previous property holds for all (finite) $\Sigma$, one says that \textit{(finite) strong completeness} holds for that logic.
 We recall that finite strong completeness holds for \L ukasiewicz logic and for continuous propositional logic.

-In Section~\ref{completeness} we prove finite strong completeness for $\RR$-valued logic.
-The proof is obtained by reducing finite strong completeness to a problem in convex analysis, whose solution is provided by suitable formulations of Farkas' lemma.
-At the end of Section~\ref{completeness} we also show that $\RR$-valued logic provides alternative calculi for \L ukasiewicz and for continuous propositional logic.
+In Section~\ref{lin_for} we prove finite strong completeness of $\RR$-valued logic with respect to a suitable subclass of formulas.
+The proof is obtained by reducing finite strong completeness to a problem in convex analysis, whose solution is provided by suitable formulations of Farkas' Lemma.

+In Section~\ref{completeness} we extend the completeness theorem obtained in Section~\ref{lin_for} to all formulas.
+At the end of Section~\ref{completeness} we also show that $\RR$-valued logic provides alternative calculi for \L ukasiewicz logic and for continuous propositional logic.